masamatt/mjo_eq-wave_model/README.md

 # MJO-beta-plane
-Retroactively made a repository.
 A beta-plane spectral model for the Madden-Julian Oscillation.
+Originally coded in 2005, retroactively made a repository.